 2. RISK EVALUATION

-Successful exploitation of this vulnerability could cause a buffer overflow condition, which could allow remote code execution.
+Successful exploitation of this vulnerability may allow arbitrary code execution.

 3. TECHNICAL DETAILS

 The following versions of CNCSoft ScreenEditor are affected:

 A stack-based buffer overflow may exist when processing specially crafted project files, which may allow an attacker to execute arbitrary code.

 - CRITICAL INFRASTRUCTURE SECTORS: Critical Manufacturing